justinwlin/FooocusRunpod/README.md

 Example template setup:
 (Note you don't need the container registry credentials.
 Is optional, if you want you can add it to your Runpod Settings > Container Registry Auth) if you want.
 I found that sometimes my container was stuck forever downloading.

+NOTE!
+I RECOMMEND TO ALWAYS CHECK THE DOCKER HUB LINK.
+The latest version whether it is :1.0, 2:0, etc will be the best one.
+I only keep the latest version around, if I feel it is an improvement.
 ![Runpod Image Template](./Customtemplate.png)

 Notes: